 Thrush is common, as are infections of the scalp, skin, nails, and GI and vaginal mucosa.
 Severity varies.
 Nails may be thickened, cracked, and discolored, with edema and erythema of the surrounding periungual tissue, resembling clubbing.
 Skin lesions are crusted, pustular, erythematous, and hyperkeratotic.
 Scalp lesions may result in scarring alopecia.

 Candidal lesions are confirmed by standard tests (eg, potassium hydroxide wet mount of scrapings).

-Diagnosis of the immunodeficiency disorder is based on the presence of recurrent candidal skin or mucosal lesions when no other known causes of candidal infection (eg, diabetes, antibiotic use) are present.
+Diagnosis of chronic mucocutaneous candidiasis is based on the presence of recurrent candidal skin or mucosal lesions when no other known causes of candidal infection (eg, diabetes, antibiotic use) are present.

 Patients are screened for endocrine disorders based on clinical suspicion.

 If an AIRE mutation is detected, screening can be offered to the patient's siblings and children.

 Usually, the infections can be controlled with a topical antifungal, If patients have a poor response to topical antifungals, long-term treatment with a systemic antifungal drug (eg, amphotericin B, fluconazole, ketoconazole) may be needed.
-IV immune globulin should be considered if patients have antibody deficiency.
+Immune globulin should be considered if patients have antibody deficiency.

 Autoimmune (including endocrine) manifestations are treated aggressively.

 Hematopoietic stem cell transplantation was successful in 2 cases and could be considered as last-line treatment in severe cases.

 Inheritance of chronic mucocutaneous candidiasis is autosomal dominant or recessive.